 Generosity is the foundation for biblical financial health.
 So, we save for retirement to protect, support, and accelerate our generosity, even during our retirement years.
 Retirement is a phase of life that requires careful financial planning and preparation.
-Without wise preparation, a retirees finances becomes characterized by thin margins instead of generous living.
+Without wise preparation, a retiree's finances become characterized by thin margins instead of generous living.
 This is why the Bible stresses the wisdom of saving for future needs.

 However, for many parents, saving for retirement takes a backseat to more immediate financial priorities and responsibilities.
 While providing for their children's needs and creating a better childhood for them are noble intentions, neglecting retirement savings can have serious consequences in the long run.
 Let’s look at six common reasons why parents often fail to save adequately for their retirement.

 1. Their list of financial priorities does not include retirement.

 One of the primary reasons parents don't save enough for retirement is that their financial priorities are focused on immediate needs.
 Responsible parents face numerous financial demands, including mortgage payments, children's education expenses, medical bills, and day-to-day living costs.
 The pressing nature of these expenses often leaves little room for allocating funds to retirement savings.
 Parents may feel compelled to prioritize their children's well-being and education over their own long-term financial security, inadvertently neglecting their retirement needs.